 Java is rich in API documentation, concept articles, tutorials, sample codes.
 Apart from that, there are several books available covering almost every nook and corner of Java.
-Many of them are freely downloadable.
+Many of them are available for free download.
 Though not an ideal way of learning, I suppose if every documentation, tutorial, article is followed one do not even need a hard copy of materials to learn Java.

 A professional Full Stack developer is always able to switch between front end and back end development based on the requirement of the project.